DIY Home Maintenance

 Type Workability Waterproofing

-100% silicone (GE Supreme Silicone) Moderate Excellent, flexible
+100% silicone (GE Supreme Silicone) Moderate (requires more tooling) Excellent, flexible

-Siliconized latex (DAP Kwik Seal Plus) Easy to tool Good, may shrink
+Siliconized latex (DAP Kwik Seal Plus) Easy to tool and clean Good, may shrink over time

 Tools and Materials to Set Up a Clean, Low-Stress Caulking Project